mircealungu/homepage/content/post/18-09-07--DB-Indexes.md

 French articles and yesterday I read a German one.

-If you look at the session lengths, you see that this morning I was not very focused: it took me multiple focused sessions to read the article about the Coca Cola bottle size.
+If you look at the session lengths, you see that this morning I was not very focused: it took me multiple sessions to read the article about the Coca Cola bottle size.
 It seems that I was not very focused on this article this morning, but rather interleaved reading with my other morning routines.